kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(b\) Each public agency shall establish and maintain for each approved application a separate accounting record.
 The accounting record shall identify the PFC revenue received from the collecting carriers, interest earned on such revenue, the amounts used on each project, and the amount reserved for currently approved projects.

 \(c\) At least annually during the period the PFC is collected, held or used, each public agency shall provide for an audit of its PFC account.
 The audit shall be performed by an accredited independent public accountant and may be of limited scope.
 The accountant shall express an opinion of the fairness and reasonableness of the public agency's procedures for receiving, holding, and using PFC revenue.
-The accountant shall also express an opinion on whether the quarterly report required under §158.63 fairly represents the net transactions within the PFC account.
+The accountant shall also express an opinion on whether the quarterly report required under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.63   Reporting requirements: Public agency.|§158.63]] fairly represents the net transactions within the PFC account.
 The audit may be—

 \(1\) Performed specifically for the PFC account; or